Anna Eastman, Secretary, District I

 A product of public schools in Richardson, Texas, Ms. Eastman graduated from the University of Texas in 1992 with a bachelor of fine arts degree in art history and earned a master of social work degree in 1993 from Our Lady of the Lake University.
 After receiving her degree, Ms. Eastman worked as a lead social worker for Communities in Schools in San Antonio.

 In 2002, Ms. Eastman and her husband, Brad, cofounded the 11½ Street Foundation, which has recognized outstanding veteran teachers with monetary awards.
 Today, the foundation provides college scholarships to at-risk children who have graduated from HISD’s Reagan and Jefferson Davis high schools.

-As a trustee, she has consistently been involved in board leadership positions, serving as president, second vice president, assistant secretary, and she currently serves as secretary.
+As a trustee, she has consistently been involved in board leadership, and has held each leadership position: president, second vice president, secretary, and assistant secretary.